 The Department of Global Health recognizes that disparities in health around the globe stem from inequity.
 The Department encourages and supports the multiple identities of staff, faculty and students including, but not limited to, socioeconomic status, race, ethnicity, language, nationality, sex, sexual orientation, gender identity and expression, culture, spiritual practice, geography, mental and physical disability, and age.
 Our definition of diversity is broad, recognizing that there are multiple definitions of diversity.
 Our Departmental definition includes traditionally underrepresented groups (e.g. based on race, ethnicity, gender, sexual orientation, gender identity, age, disability, class).
 Further, given our unique focus on international research and collaboration, DGH recognizes an additional focus on the diversity and inclusion of people from various countries and cultures.

-- DGH is seeking a part-time (20% FTE) Director for Diversity, Equity, and Inclusion.
+- Director for Diversity, Equity, and Inclusion: DGH is seeking a part-time (20% FTE) Director for Diversity, Equity, and Inclusion.
 This position is open to current or incoming faculty at the UW Seattle Campus.
-Application deadline extended to Dec.
-31, 2020.
+Application open until filled.
 For more info, please click here.

 What We Do